Richard Gailey: Body of work

 In addition to his architectural work, Gailey was also a licensed surveyor and responsible for surveying and laying out the town of Bowen.

 Characteristics of Gailey's work

 Gailey's work combines the practical value in a sub-tropical environment of high-thermal mass masonry walls with the aesthetic value of finely detailed arches creating a wide veranda to shade the load-bearing walls from the sun during the hottest part of the day.
 This is best seen in the Brisbane Girls Grammar School.

 A cost-reducing alternative to masonry arches is seen in commercial buildings like the Regatta Hotel.
 The wrought-iron filigree lacework replaces the masonry arches of the outer veranda.
 This elegant and practical approach has become known as Queenslander architecture.
 Its use became widespread in early Queensland residential properties of substance.

 Gailey Road, Taringa

-Richard Gailey owned property in the area that came to known as Taringa.
+Richard Gailey owned property in the area that came to be known as Taringa.
 His name is commemorated in Gailey Road.